A still from the new movie called Be My Guest, Be My Baby (フィリピンパブ嬢の社会学 in Japanese–“Sociology of Philippine Pub Girls”).

 Maganda Philippine Pub in Tsukuba City, Ibaraki Prefecture.
 Prices start at 3,500 yen per person per 90 minutes.

-Philippine pubs still exist throughout Japan, but not at the extend they once existed during the 1990s and early 2000s.
+Philippine pubs still exist throughout Japan, but not to the extent they once existed during the 1990s and early 2000s.
 The main reason being change in Japanese government policy resulting in restrictions in issuance of entertainer visas for Filipinos.